horselock/claude-code-proxy/README.md

 - Read up on how SillyTavern handles caching: https://docs.sillytavern.app/administration/config-yaml/#claude-configuration
   - It's off by default, turn it on with those configs.
 Choose depth 0 if you aren't sure.
   - What all those warnings mean is that for cache to be use, everything up to a certain point has to be the exact same.
 ST has a lot of advanced features where it makes changes to the start of the context, ruining your savings.
 But for simpler use cases, it's fine.
 Set the context to 200K IMO - because as stuff falls out of context if you choose a lower number, that also

+### Troubleshooting
+Most likely thing to go wrong is not being able to find the credentials, either due to permissions or location.
+- Ensure you installed node in wsl with nvm, if not, just redo it.
+- Make sure your wsl default is Ubuntu (the default distro that comes with wsl)
+- If all else fails, go to wsl, `cat ~/.claude/.credentials.json`, copy out the access token, and put it in the authentication header.

 ## What This Does
 - Adds headers (Authorization plus a couple specified in config.txt) to trick the endpoint into thinking the request is coming from a real Claude Code application.